cassi10/ibcarr/README.md

   - [ ] Change display name,
   - [ ] Delete account.
 - [ ] Date picker:
-  - [ ] Add week of the year to side,
-  - [ ] Add previous months days to start of next month,
+  - [x] Add previous months days to start of next month,
-  - [ ] Change how state is handled interally,
+  - [x] Change how state is handled interally,
-  - [ ] Don't allow to user go back before current date,
+  - [x] Don't allow to user go back before current date,
   - [ ] Allow keyboard to be used.
 - [ ] Add labels to todo's.
 - [ ] Add `Forgot Password` feature on auth form.